etkey/Simple-Queue-Implementation-in-C/README.md

 ## Usage

+1. Include the `queue.h` header file in your program.
+2. Compile your program with the `queue.c` implementation file.
-You can use this implementation by including the provided functions in your C program.
-Simply include the `queue.h` file in your code and use the functions as needed.
+3. Use the provided stack functions in your code for stack operations.

 ## Sample Test